oschmid/jkoppelwebcourse/EmbeddedDesignPrinciple.md

 ## Case Study: Django Email Subsystem

 1. There is hidden coupling in the format of the message footer.
 Changing the message format requires knowing each of the locations messages can be written.
-To eliminate that a single message wrapper class (or function) should be created to deduplicate writing message bytes to a stream.
+To eliminate that I would create a single message wrapper class (or function) to deduplicate writing message bytes to a stream.
 1.
    1. try/except block with a conditional raise.
    1. TODO